Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh has the eyes of an angel and the soul of a saint.
-He keeps them in a footlocker under his bed. "
+Jayesh puts his pants on by roundhouse kicking his closet.

-Updated on: [25/10/2025]
+Updated on: [26/10/2025]
 <!-- #jokeEnd -->